dulunar/ChimeraMiner/README.md

 /home/luna/Desktop/database/homo_bwa

+So, in your analysis platform, change to your directory.

 In this fold, we have 26 fasta files (chr{1..22, X, Y, MT}.fa hsa.fa), each fasta file have indexed with bwa index.

 In additional, `hsa.fa` include all sequence from all chromosome (chr{1..22, X, Y, MT}).